-The basic tab of the inclusive gateway contains properties shared by multiple BPMN flow objects.
+The inclusive gateway contains properties shared by multiple BPMN flow objects.
 See Section A.1, "Common Properties" for a list of these properties.

-A.3.3 Parallel Gateway
+A.4.3 Parallel Gateway

 The parallel gateway enables you to split your process into two or more paths when you want your process flow to follow all paths simultaneously.